wso2/docs-is/en/docs/administer/changing-to-remote-h2.md

     </tr>
     <tr class="odd">
     <td><p><strong>testOnBorrow</strong></p></td>
-    <td>Indicates Whether objects will be validated before being borrowed from the pool.
+    <td>Indicates whether objects will be validated before being borrowed from the pool.
 If the object fails to
     validate, it will be dropped from the pool, and another attempt will be made to borrow another.</td>
     </tr>
     <tr class="even">
     <td><p><strong>defaultAutoCommit</strong></p></td>
-    <td>Indicates Whether to commit database changes automatically or not.</td>
+    <td>Indicates whether to commit database changes automatically or not.</td>
     </tr>
     <tr class="odd">
     <td><strong>validationInterval</strong></td>